emosy/cs8803gpu-fall24-papers/reading1.typ

 including software-imposed requirements such as the number of registers per thread and amount of shared memory per block and hardware-imposed limits such as the maximum number of blocks per SM and the amount of shared memory available on the SM.

+// General-Purpose
+// Graphics Processor Architectures

+// chapter 1
+// introduction

+GPUs can be much more energy efficient and faster than CPUs, which is necessary as Dennard Scaling and Moore's Law come to an end.
+Modern GPUs are Turing complete and very capable for general-purpose computation.

+A modern GPU is usually controlled by a CPU which handles memory and coordination of the GPU.
+With virtual memory, the memory allocation and copying process can be abstracted away from the programmer.
+// chapter 3
+// The SIMT Core: Instruction
+// and Register Data Flow

+SIMT stack
+branches is hard

+SIMT deadlock

+warp scheduling

+i don't understand the one, two, three loop approximation or the hazards.